vincentiusmartin/Cooperative-gcPBM/README.md

 Output files:
 1. `ETS1_ETS1_rfmodel.sav`: pickle file with the random forest model trained on ETS1-ETS1 data using distance, orientation, and strength features
-2. `auc_all.png`: AUC curve with the model performance
+2. `auc_all.png`: AUC curve with the model performances
+3. `auc_all.log`: A text file with the mean accuracy, mean AUC, and confusion matrices for all the models tested.

 Example outputs, see: `data/analysis_files/ETS1-ETS1/model`